 The entire amount of the commission rarely goes to the listing agent.
 In fact, agents are not even able to receive commission payments directly.
 Instead, the payment is made to the broker under whom the agent works.
 The broker then pays the agent according to their agreement.

-Normally four real estate professionals split the commission.
-They are:
+Normally four real estate professionals split the commission:

 - Listing agent